Why Biblical Law?

 The moral law embodied in the Ten Commandments still stands.
 Granted, there was indeed a change in the law of sacrifices and offerings.
 The sacrificial law, which pointed to the Messiah, is now in abeyance, for He was the Supreme Sacrifice for all sins.

-The destruction in 70 C.E. of
+The destruction in 70 C.E. of Jerusalem and the Temple ended the Levitical priesthood and the physical sacrifices.

 When we accept the supreme sacrifice of our Savior Yahshua, the sacrifices of offerings and animals are no longer required.
 He is now our Advocate, our High Priest.